charankumarreddy/BillGeneratorTask/README.md

 dotnet restore <br />
 dotnet run  <br />

+#### If requried change the sql connection string from appsettings.json file

 #### I have implemented below pages
 CRUD for Items <br />
 CRUD for Item Categories(like Medicine and Groceries) <br />